open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-chat.md

 This good etiquette helps streamline communication between internship candidates and staff members alike!
 Feel free to look through the chat for more examples.

 You may want to include clarifying *images* with your messages.
-To add images in the chat, either drag and drop or copy and paste the image into the messaging area.
+To add an image in the chat, either drag and drop or copy and paste it into the messaging area.

 Below is the preview of our Gitter chat room.
 [Click here](https://gitter.im/open-learning-exchange/chat) for the full Gitter chat page.
 We also encourage the use of Gitter chat apps for Windows, macOS, Linux, Android and iPhone, visit the download [page here](https://gitter.im/apps).